Resources

 • A net increase of 3,500 or more students.

-OI was first developed as an easy-to-learn, easy-to-use software which assists Owners with tracking of their construction projects.
-OI is particularly fitted for school districts because it’s extremely cost efficient – it does not charge per project or user license, but rather provides an option for a very cost-effective annual license fee for unlimited users on unlimited projects.
-This gives school districts the option to use it on all types of projects and have all stakeholders involved in documenting and tracking critical project data, rather than limiting the use of the software to only large budget projects and a few users.
+OI was first developed as an easy-to-learn, easy-to-use software that assists Owners with tracking their construction projects.
+OI is particularly fitted for school districts because it’s extremely cost efficient – it does not charge per project or user license, but instead provides an option for a very cost-effective annual license fee for unlimited users on unlimited projects.
+This gives school districts the option to use it on all types of projects and to involve all stakeholders in documenting and tracking critical project data, rather than limiting its use to large-budget projects and a few users.

-“Their tool is important for any school district that’s considering a construction project, whether it’s new construction or an addition or a renovation, or whether it’s a fast growth district or not.
-To have a tool that allows you, in a click, track all of the events and all of the documentation associated with the project, that’s just invaluable,” said Dr. Sconzo.
+“Their tool is important for any school district that’s considering a construction project, whether it’s new construction or an addition or a renovation, or whether it’s a fast-growth district or not.
+To have a tool that allows you, in a click, to track all of the events and all of the documentation associated with the project, that’s just invaluable,” said Dr. Sconzo.

 BondPlanner was developed to further aid K-12 school districts in the planning stages of their projects.
-The software provides a host of capabilities, such as a catalogue of all the district’s campuses, their building systems and lifecycles, replacement costs and provides cost projections years into the future based on their projected needs and associated costs.
-BondPlanner also provides the ability for school districts to perform their own facility assessments to inform the overall capital plan.
-Additionally, the district can import data from a third party vendor that has done a facility assessment.
+The software provides a host of capabilities, such as a catalog of all the district’s campuses, their building systems and lifecycles, replacement costs, and includes cost projections years into the future based on their projected needs and associated costs.
+BondPlanner also enables school districts to conduct their own facility assessments to inform the overall capital plan.
+Additionally, the district can import data from a third-party vendor that has done a facility assessment.

 “It’s the norm for our districts to be on a ballot every two to three years with a bond referendum due to the speed of growth.
 That exacerbates the challenge of record keeping and tracking projects,” said Dr. Sconzo.
-“Then after the project are complete, there is the challenge of being able to access warranty information and replacement.
+“Then, after the project is complete, there is the challenge of being able to access warranty information and replacement.
 These tools answer this continuous cycle”.

-Multiple FGSC are using OI and Bond Planner, such as Allen ISD and Northwest ISD.
-Their use and support are due to the software’s specific development for school districts as well as their understanding of the specific challenges faced by these rapidly growing areas.
+Multiple FGSCs are using OI and Bond Planner, such as Allen ISD and Northwest ISD.
+Their use and support stem from the software’s specific development for school districts, as well as their understanding of the challenges faced by these rapidly growing areas.

 “In my opinion, these tools pay for themselves in a short period of time.
-I don’t know of any other product that provides this level of support at the bond planning stage and is able to transition through construction and after ownership,” said Dr. Sconzo.
+I don’t know of any other product that provides this level of support at the bond planning stage and can transition through construction and after ownership,” said Dr. Sconzo.

 You May Also Like